DhruvGohel46/Secretc-coders-Odoo-x-Adani-University-Hackathon-26-/README.md

 ## 🎯 Final Note

 This project follows **industry-level backend architecture**, clean folder structure, and scalable design.
-It is suitable for real-world production use with future extensibility.
+It is suitable for real-world enterprise deployment with future extensibility such as notifications, SLA tracking, and analytics.

 ## 👨‍💻 Team